anybuss/anybuss/README.md

-### Oii!
-Sou a Any Buss e estou começando a minha jornada no mundo da programação
+### Hello!
+My name is Any Buss and I am starting my journey into the programming world

-- 🔭 Hoje trabalho com modelagem 3D como designer
+- 🔭 I've been working as a 3D modeling designer
-- 🌱 Estou estudando HTML, CSS e JS
+- 🌱 I've been studying HTML, CSS e JS since March, 2022
-- ⚡ Quero começar a trabalhar como front-end e me especializar na área
+- ⚡ I want to start working as a front-end developer

 ##